DEGREE AT A GLANCE:

 Pre Reqs: Computer Forensics(ISSC621)

 Capstone course of studies completed toward the graduate degree in Information Technology.
-This course will only be offered in 16 week sessions.
 The student will complete a research thesis or creative project that demonstrates mastery and application of advanced research and analytic skills related to the learning outcomes of this degree program.
 The student must submit a research proposal, preferably two months prior to enrolling in the course, and obtain approval from the Director of Graduate Information Technology Programs.
-Capstone courses are NOT included in the university retake policy.
-All grades for any capstone attempts will appear on transcript and will be calculated in GPA
+This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.

 |Program Completion Rates, Median Debt and More|